learn-co-curriculum/phase-4-intro-to-deploying/README.md

 is optimal for _your_ specific application, rather than _all_ applications running on their service.

-The upside is that compared to handling that configuration ourselves, using Heroku will make it much easier to get our app up and running in a production environment on a server.
+The upside is that compared to handling that configuration ourselves, using Render will make it much easier to get our app up and running in a production environment on a server.